bigpandaio/ansible-workshop/workshop/9_extra_scale_inheritance_and_tipz.md

 ![WHITESPACES EVERYWHERE](https://i.imgflip.com/ye9b3.jpg)

-**Ansible Lint** is also a part of the [Ansible Tookkit](https://github.com/dellis23/ansible-toolkit), which also includes other usable tools such as diffing vault files without committing any changes (`atk-git-diff`).
+Another helpful nugget is [Ansible Tookkit](https://github.com/dellis23/ansible-toolkit), which also includes other usable tools such as diffing vault files without committing any changes (`atk-git-diff`).

 ### That's it folks!